Extraordinary Ministers of Holy Communion

 Much is expected of ushers and greeters.
 They have chosen to serve God's people with generosity and greet them with great kindness and joy.

-One of the expectations is that these ministers will participate in some form of training and formation because their responsabilities are varied and many according to the guidelines set forth by their parish and/or cluster of parishes.
+One of the expectations is that these ministers will participate in some form of training and formation because their responsibilities are varied and many according to the guidelines set forth by their parish and/or cluster of parishes.

 The Secretariat for Worship and Liturgical Formation has produced the booklet, "Ministry of Hospitality Ushers and Greeters."
 This resource will soon be available for purchase.
 This booklet is also available to be reproduced by parishes without further permission from the Worship Office at the link below.
 Please contact the worship office if you have any questions.